23 August 2019

 - want to deepen their knowledge of experimental designs and quantitative statistical methods;

-- methodical knowledge of data management and quantitative data analyses (e.g. linear regression techniques, coding of variables, merging of data sets).
+- have methodical knowledge of data management and quantitative data analyses (e.g. linear regression techniques, coding of variables, merging of data sets).

 By the end of the course participants will: